-BLOCK AIM This block is all about consistency.
+BLOCK AIM BLOCK 1 This block is all about consistency.
 Apart from a couple of steady runs, it's all very low intensity and designed to get you out the door.
 Go easy on yourself.
-BLOCK 1 If you struggle to get out, just put your shoes on and tell yourself to just do 5 minuteschances are that after 5 minutes you'll finish the session.
+If you struggle to get out, just put your shoes on and tell yourself to just do 5 minuteschances are that after 5 minutes you'll finish the session.
 Do make the effort to include the strength sessions on a Thursday - they'll really pay dividends down the line.
-As the mileage rises, so does the specificity of training.
+BLOCK 2 As the mileage rises, so does the specificity of training.
 Keep doing the easy runs, however short they are, as well as the strength sessions.
-BLOCK 2 Tempo runs are a great way to push your aerobic system a little harder.
+Tempo runs are a great way to push your aerobic system a little harder.
 They should be "comfortably uncomfortable" efforts of around 10 minutes with relatively little rest.
 All Saturday runs are now steady, so focus on pace a little more than in Block 1.
-Steady should still feel comfortable - no hero efforts required.
+Steady should still feel comfortable, we are looking at dialling in race pace on these runs- no hero efforts required.
 As we progress into Block 3, hill sessions make an appearance.
 Find a hill that's between 5-8% (nothing too steep) or use a treadmill.
-Run efforts hard and take it slow coming back down to recover.
-BLOCK 3 Hills are a super way of developing specific strength now that S&C sessions have finished.
+Aim to keep the effort level BLOCK 3 steady as you run up and take it slow coming back down to recover.
+Hills are a super way of developing specific strength now that S&C sessions have finished.
 We also introduce speed sessions on a Thursday.
 These will improve your efficiency, speed and develop your cardio system.
 They're enjoyable, with low overall distance covered per session.
-In these final couple of weeks of training at the beginning of Block 4, we're not looking to do anything massive.
+BLOCK 4 In these final couple of weeks of training at the beginning of Block 4, we're not looking to do anything massive.
 Just keep consistently nailing those hill and speed sessions and really focus on that big 19 miles - it's perfect race practice.
-BLOCK 4 • After the 19 miles, it all starts to wind down.
+After the 19 miles, it all starts to wind down.
 Don't get slack though - you've done so well to get here, you don't want to skip sessions at this stage.
-Although all the fitness has been gained, ensuring you complete these last few sessions will be good for you mentally. • At the start of week 16 really focus on keeping off your feet and eating a healthy, balanced diet.
+Although all the fitness has been gained, ensuring you complete these last few sessions will be good for you mentally.
+At the start of week 16 really focus on keeping off your feet and eating a healthy, balanced diet.
 Make sure you have all your kit together the Thursday before the event, so you have a couple of days to buy any last minute bits.